Dewi Sukarno: Biography

 Dewi Sukarno (left) with her daughter Kartika, in October 1988.

 Naoko Nemoto was born on February 6, 1940, in Tokyo, to Heishichiro Nemoto and Masako Nemoto.
 Nemoto had a younger brother, Yasoo Nemoto, and her mother was constantly sick.
 Her father was a carpenter, who died when she was 15.
 To make ends meet, Nemoto worked at a famous club named "Copacabana".
+She later chose to become a geisha.

 In 1959, Nemoto, who was 19, met Sukarno, who was 38 years her senior, at the Ginza hostess bar in Tokyo, near the Imperial Hotel.
 Nemoto was an arts student and entertainer, while the latter was on a state visit to Japan.

 Naoko married Sukarno in Indonesia in 1962 and converted to Islam.
 Sukarno gave her the Indonesian name "Ratna Sari Dewi Sukarno"; derived from Javanese-Sanskrit which means "the jewel essence of a goddess".
-They had one daughter, Kartika (born March 11, 1967, and is now going by the name "Carina"), who was Sukarno's eighth child.
+They had one daughter, Kartika (born March 7, 1967, now known by the name Carina), who was Sukarno's eighth child.
 Sukarno was eventually overthrown by General Suharto in 1967 and died three years later.

 The widowed Dewi Sukarno moved to Europe after Sukarno's ousting and has since lived in different countries, including three years in Switzerland, ten years in France, and another decade in the United States.
 By 2008, she had returned to Japan and lived in Shibuya, Tokyo, where she lived in her memorabilia-filled residence.

 As of 2012, Dewi Sukarno enjoys caring for her 16 dogs and her cosmetics business.
 She makes a living doing part-time jobs, appearing on Japanese television and has served as a judge for a beauty contest, as in the Miss International 2005 pageant held in Tokyo.
 She is well known for her sculpted beauty and often claims to have not had the facelifts and plastic surgery that her doctor has rumored performing.

 In Japanese media, Sukarno has become known for her outspoken personality.
 In an interview with Desi Anwar of CNN Indonesia, she expressed reservations about being known solely as the late President Sukarno's widow 40 years after his death.